12 Detective Riddles Only the Smartest People Can Solve

 A chemist was murdered in his own lab.
 The only evidence was a piece of paper that had the names of chemical substances written on it.
 The substances were nickel, carbon, oxygen, lanthanum, and sulfur.
 The chemist only had three people come by his lab on the day of the murder: fellow scientist Claire, his nephew Nicolas, his wife, and his friend Marc.
 The police arrested the murderer right away.
 How did they know who it was?

 There was a very obvious clue on the piece of paper.
-If you combine the abbreviations of the chemical substances on the paper, you’ll get a name: Ni-C-O-La-S. (An MIT professor calls this the “hardest puzzle ever.”
-Can you solve it?)
+If you combine the abbreviations of the chemical substances on the paper, you’ll get a name: Ni-C-O-La-S. If you got that one, you might be ready for these challenging riddles.

 A man was found on the floor dead with a cassette recorder in one hand and a gun in the other.
 When the police arrive at the scene they pressed play on the recorder.
 It was the man’s voice.
 He said, “I have nothing else to live for.
 I can’t go on,” followed by the sound of a gunshot.
 After listening, the police knew that this was a murder, not a suicide.
 How?